poshithNandyala/CourseAI/README.md

 Edit
 npm install
 3. Setup Environment Variables
-Create a .env file:
+Copy the example env file and add your API keys:

 bash
 Copy
 Edit
 cp .env.example .env
-Then fill it with your API keys:
+Then fill in the values:

 env
 Copy